Attending the Duke Ellington Orchestra performance at Singapore Botanic Gardens.

 When that’s impossible, I switch to minimising “exposure” time.
 You might have noticed I’m generally very minimal about performances in my Singapore events posts i.e. I’m don’t stay stationary for long.
 Actually, don’t I mainly post about events that happen after dark?

-In spite of these, I immediately decided to attend the Duke Ellington Orchestra performance at the Botanic Gardens the moment I read about it being one of the closing performances of Singapore International Festival of Arts 2018 (SIFA2018).
-I was so excited I didn’t even finish reading the online synopsis, I surfed to the section on time and venue, read that it was open-air at the Botanic Gardens, and concluded I would go regardless of the venue conditions.
+Despite these, I immediately decided to attend the Duke Ellington Orchestra performance at the Botanic Gardens the moment I read about it being one of the closing performances of Singapore International Festival of Arts 2018 (SIFA2018).
+I was so excited, I didn’t even finish reading the online synopsis, I surfed to the section on time and venue, read that it was open-air at the Botanic Gardens, and concluded I would go regardless of the venue conditions.

 Yup, that’s how much I love the music of the Duke of Jazz.
 To share a little, Ellington was my formal introduction to big band jazz music.
 In 1990, my Electone teacher gave me an intermediate level score for Take the A Train and I’ve been a fan ever since; till today, I’m still learning and playing and arranging Ellington songs.